madd3rz/FYP-Smart-Attendance-System/README.md

 # Node Web Application boilerplate

-A boilerplate for **Node.js** web applications.
-This boilerplate gives the basic stucture of application start with while bundling enough useful features so as to remove all those redundant tasks that can derail a project before it even really gets started.
-This boilerplate users Express with sequelize as ORM and MySQL as database.
+This NodeJs project uses Express with Sequelize as ORM and MySQL as database.

 ### Prerequisites